I architect high-performance, production-grade distributed systems —no shortcuts, no sugarcoating,just battle-tested code built to scale.

 I don't just write code — I engineer systems that communicate, perform, and endure.

-I'm Mohammed Saifulhuq — Software Developer at Muthu Soft Labs, Computer Science graduate (B.Sc., 2023), and someone who genuinely believes the best systems are born from curiosity, not convenience.
+I'm Mohammed Saifulhuq — Founder of DLQ Revive (open-source Kafka recovery), Apache Fineract contributor, and Computer Science graduate (B.Sc., 2023).
+I genuinely believe the best systems are born from curiosity, not convenience.

 My path into tech wasn't linear — and honestly, that's what makes it worth telling.
 I began in revenue cycle management as an AR Caller, decoding complex claim workflows and payer logic before pivoting entirely into software development through sheer self-discipline, late-night builds, and the kind of mentorship that changes trajectories.
 I didn't wait for the perfect opportunity — I built one.

-From optimizing REST APIs and reactive state pipelines to contributing security patches to Apache Fineract, I'm driven by one thing: building real solutions to real problems, at production scale.
+From architecting production-safe Kafka consumers and idempotent redrives to patching SQL injection vulnerabilities in a globally deployed fintech engine, I'm driven by one thing: building real solutions to real problems, at production scale.
 If there's a hard problem on the table, consider me already at the whiteboard.

 I don't settle for surface-level fluency with frameworks — I push until I understand why they work, not just how to use them.